-John Kiernan has served on the firm’s Management Committee and as Co-Chair of its Litigation Department (2002–2015) and has been Chair of its Ethics Committee since 1994.
+John S. Kiernan is a retired partner and currently is of counsel to the firm.
+Mr. Kiernan served on the firm’s Management Committee and as Co-Chair of its Litigation Department for thirteen years, and was Chair of its Ethics Committee from 1994-2021.
 His representations have embraced a broad range of commercial disputes and internal investigations, including disputes relating to contracts, purchases and sales of businesses, corporate governance, derivative and class action claims, international treaties, securities claims, patents and other intellectual property, consumer fraud, accountant liability and mass torts.

 Mr. Kiernan is recognized as a leading litigator by numerous publications.
-According to Chambers USA, clients praise his “great judgment” (2010) and recognize him as “technically excellent” (2009), “incredibly creative,” “great when put in front of a board of directors” (2012) and a “superb litigator” (2011), with peers describing him as “an extremely bright, first-class litigator, thinker and colleague” (2008) and a “superstar” who applies a “deft touch rather than a sledgehammer” in commercially sensitive contract disputes, international treaty claims and securities actions (2007).
+According to Chambers USA, he is “extremely personable, superior in intellect and yet extremely practical” (2022) and “an extraordinary commercial litigator” whose “instincts and analysis are always spot-on” (2021).
+Clients praise his “great judgment” (2010) and recognize him as “technically excellent” (2009), “incredibly creative,” “great when put in front of a board of directors” (2012) and a “superb litigator” (2011), with peers describing him as “an extremely bright, first-class litigator, thinker and colleague” (2008) and a “superstar” who applies a “deft touch rather than a sledgehammer” in commercially sensitive contract disputes, international treaty claims and securities actions (2007).
 Clients say he is “very balanced, and has real gravitas.
 He’s as cool as can be in incredibly intense situations” (2020).
 In addition, IFLR Benchmark Litigation Guide has ranked Mr. Kiernan among the leading commercial litigators in the United States and in New York each year since 2010 and notes “his extensive experience and breadth of knowledge.”
 He is also recognized as a leading securities litigator in The Legal 500 US (2017) and as a leading litigator for commercial litigation or alternative methods of dispute resolution in numerous other “Best Lawyers” publications.

 Mr. Kiernan is a past President of the New York City Bar Association, where he previously served on the Executive Committee and chaired several other committees.
 He has also chaired numerous committees of the Litigation Section of the American Bar Association and the Federal Bar Council.
 He is the Chair of the New York Chief Judge’s Advisory Committee on Alternative Methods of Dispute Resolution and a member of the New York State Permanent Commission on Access to Justice and the Legal Services Corporation’s Disaster Task Force, and he has previously served as Co-Chair of the New York Chief Judge’s Task Force on Hurricane Disaster Relief and as a member of Chief Judge’s Committee on Non-Lawyers and the Justice Gap.
 He was a speaker at annual ALI-ABA Seminars on Accountants’ Liability for 12 years and has spoken at numerous other seminars and written numerous articles on substantive issues in litigation, approaches to resolving complex disputes and discovery.
 He is the co-editor of The Litigation Manual (ABA, 3rd ed., 1999) and a contributing author of New York Business Litigation (ALM 2014) and Commercial Litigation in New York State Courts (Thomson Reuters, 4th ed., 2015) and has been an Adjunct Professor at New York University Law School.